oViqa/Acta-Hackathon/README.md

 # 🍮 Pudding mit Gabel - Find Your Pudding People

 A modern, interactive meetup platform for pudding enthusiasts around the World!
-Built with Next.js, TypeScript, and MongoDB.
+Built with Next.js, TypeScript, and MongoDB with automatic fallback to mock data.

 ## ✨ Features